gunpinyo/phometa/README.md

 # phometa
-Phometa is a proof assistant that can build a formal system and write a proof related to it by visualisation.
+Phometa is a proof assistant that can build and customize a formal system base on visualization and calculus of inductive constructions.

+## NOTE: This project is just start and I am still designing the architecture
+##       please not use this until this note is disappear.